dabio/magento-template/README.md

 Enter the credentials to the database connections.
 The default database name is "magento", the username "root" and the password "dev".
-You can choose the base url as long as it has the port :8080 and you modified your hosts-file according to the choosen url.
+You can choose the base url as long as it has the port :8080 and you modified your hosts-file accordingly.

 ## Example